andipro123/Vish-21-Tech-Guide/README.md

 ### Renaming yourself

-**Rename yourself as soon as you join the Zoom Meeting.
-Delays incurred due to people not renaming themselves are highly discouraged.**
+**Rename yourself as soon as you join the server.
+Rounds will start on given times strictly.
+Failing to rename yourself might result in you being dropped from the tabs**

 Detailed naming convention can be found <a href="#zoom">here</a>.